OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

-- Facilitate interaction between women filmmakers; and women filmmakers and their audiences;
+- Facilitate interaction between women filmmakers and their audiences;

-- Support and encourage women involved in film production;
+- Support and encourage women involved in all facets of film production;

-- Showcase the Province to the Canadian and International film industry for future ventures;
+- Showcase the work of Newfoundland and Labrador's filmmakers to the Canadian and International film industry.

-- Build on the Festival's growing reputation as a lively, robust, intimate, efficiently run and highly enjoyable film festival;
+Building upon its growing reputation as a coordinator of lively, robust, intimate, efficiently run and widely enjoyable film events, the SJIWFF:

-- Continue to develop outreach to rural communities via an annual film tour;
+- Reaches out to rural communities via its annual short film tour;

-- Continue to develop and offer youth programs to develop the next generation of filmmakers;
+- Offers youth programs to cultivate the next generation of filmmakers;

 ABOUT THE FESTIVAL